Impact Report 2025 – 2026

 Vermont

 NCLEJ also represents Migrant Justice in their Milk with Dignity campaign, a groundbreaking human rights program organized by dairy farmworkers.
-In October 2017, Migrant Justice and Ben & Jerry’s signed an historic agreement making Ben & Jerrys the first major dairy corporation to join the Milk with Dignity Program, which requires its supplier farms to comply with better working conditions in dairy supply chains.
+In October 2017, Migrant Justice and Ben & Jerry’s signed a historic agreement making Ben & Jerrys the first major dairy corporation to join the Milk with Dignity Program, which requires its supplier farms to comply with better working conditions in dairy supply chains.
 In October 2025, the Milk with Dignity Program expanded through a new partnership with Vermont Way Foods, whose cheese will be wholly sourced in collaboration with the program.

 Our Impact At Home